lqingman/vibe/README.md

 #### Read
     Function: fetchComments(postId)
     Retrieves all comment documents from the comments sub-collection of the specified post.
+#### Delete
+    Function: deleteComment(postId, commentId)
+    Deletes a comment of the specified post from the database.

 ## Firebase Rules
 ```bash